Educating girls in North Belfast since 1930

-Dominican College grammar school, with a current enrolment of approximately 1050 pupils, is an all girls Catholic grammar school situated in the leafy Fortwilliam Park area of north Belfast.
-In the late 19th and early 20th centuries, the Fortwilliam area was one of the most exclusive areas of the city and had among its residents numerous wealthy business people involved in Belfast’s engineering, candle-making and linen industries.
+In the late 19th and early 20th centuries, the Fortwilliam area was one of the most exclusive areas of the city and had among its residents, numerous wealthy business people involved in Belfast’s engineering, candle-making and linen industries.
 One residence, Walton, was purchased in 1930 from the Morrow family and renamed the Convent of the Holy Rosary.
-This became the home of the Dominican Sisters who, at the request of the Bishop of Down and Connor, Reverend Dr Daniel Mageean, came to the area to provide much needed secondary educational facilities for young, female Catholics.
-Although Belfast was a developing business centre, provision for the post-primary education of girls was scarce and the Dominican Sisters undertook the task of rectifying that situation in the Holy Family Parish.
+This became the home of the Dominican Sisters who, at the request of the Bishop of Down and Connor, Reverend Dr Daniel Mageean, came to the area to provide much needed secondary education for young, female Catholics.

-Consequently, under the guidance of Mother Peter Flynn, the foundations of today’s school were established, initially with the opening on the 15th September 1930 of a Preparatory School with twelve pupils and a Commercial College with 30 pupils on the 6th October.
+Under the guidance of Mother Peter Flynn, the foundations of today’s school were established, initially with the opening on the 15th September 1930, of a Preparatory School and a Commercial College on the 6th October 1930.
 Classes were conducted in the convent but increased demand for post-primary education necessitated extensions to the building.
 The foundation stone for the new wing of the grammar school was laid by Dr Mageean on the 26 May 1933 - this stone can still be seen on the outer library wall adjacent to the chapel.
 The grammar school, officially recognised in 1934, continued to flourish throughout the 1930s.
-However, the outbreak of WWII, from 1939-45, adversely affected the college which lay within “the arc from the Whitewell Road to the Crumlin Road”, the area bombed by German bombers during the Belfast Blitz in spring 1941.
-Attendance dwindled to single numbers as children were evacuated to the countryside and the Sisters had to leave for the west of the city every night.

-Fairbourne, purchased from Mr Stuart in 1946, was renamed St Joseph’s and housed the Preparatory School of 150-200 pupils until it closed in June 1977.
+Fairbourne, purchased in 1946, was renamed St Joseph’s and housed the Preparatory School of 150-200 pupils until it closed in June 1977.

 St Mary’s building was opened in 1953.

-The Lodge building (previously Ormisdale), which in the late 19th and early 20th centuries was the site of a private school for the daughters of the wealthy, was purchased in 1957 from the Christian Brothers and renamed St Catherine’s.
-It was in use until 1995.
+The Lodge building (previously Ormisdale), which in the late 19th and early 20th centuries was the site of a private school for the daughters of the wealthy, was purchased in 1957 from the Christian Brothers and renamed St Catherine’s

 St Oran’s House, on Fortwilliam Park, was acquired in 1965 and subsequently two nearby houses were purchased in 1970 and 1991 to accommodate the ever expanding sixth form in what was then known as St Colmcille’s.